-Black cabinets and matching French range provide a modernized twist on the black and white kitchen.
+In a mostly black kitchen, the cabinets and matching French range turn the black and white kitchen trend inside out.

-In a kitchen designed by Daniel Cuevas for a new, art-filled home in Beverly Hills, the cabinets are key to creating the elegant luxe style that feels French and just a bit Deco but is thoroughly chic and modern.
+In a kitchen designed by Daniel Cuevas for a new, art-filled home in Beverly Hills, the cabinets are the key to creating the elegant luxe style.
+They are black and this is a black kitchen.
+It feels French, and just a bit Deco, but is thoroughly chic and modern.

 You might also like: One Range, Three Kitchen Styles